Optimal Stopping Methodology for the Secretary Problem with Random Queries: Appendix

-We conclude that the solution of the optimization problem introduced in \eqref{eq:th1-A2} resulted in the identification of the optimum querying times $\T_1,\ldots,\T_K$ and the optimum final time $\Tf$ (since $\Tf=\T_{K+1}$).
+We conclude that the solution of the optimization problem introduced in \eqref{eq:th1-A2} resulted in the identification of the optimal querying times $\T_1,\ldots,\T_K$ and the optimal final time $\Tf$ (since $\Tf=\T_{K+1}$).
 Let us now see how we can optimize the remaining elements of our search strategy, namely, the decision functions $\D_{\T_1},\ldots,\D_{\T_K}$.
 Consider the last component of the sum in \eqref{eq:th1-2.5} which can be written as follows

-The second equality is true because conditioning on $\cZ_t^k$, since all indicator functions are measurable with respect to this sigma algebra they can be placed outside the inner expectation which is expressed as a conditional probability.
+The second equality is true because we condition on $\cZ_t^k$ and since all indicator functions are measurable with respect to this sigma algebra they can be placed outside the inner expectation which gives rise to the conditional probability.
 For the third equality we simply apply \eqref{eq:lem2-2}.
 If we now add the two parts analyzed in \eqref{eq:th1-A9} and \eqref{eq:th1-A11}, we can optimize the sum with respect to $\D_{\T_k}$.
 In particular